 Honey is harvested a few times each season.
 Jars can be pre-ordered when you register for the CSA, and will be delivered as they become available.

-Last harvest is late August.
+Harvest is late August.

 Our farm is brightened by fields of flowers, but they're not just for show!
 They're hard at work attracting bees.
 Weekly bouquets change with the seasons, just like our produce.
 Flowers are available for 16 weeks.

 Fresh poultry is available a couple of times throughout the season.
 Whole chickens can be pre-ordered when you register for your CSA, and will be delivered as they become available.
 Our chickens average four to five pounds, and we ask for a $10 deposit on each bird.